-Generally, the remainder of the cultural resource inventories has produced few significant archeological sites which merit further discussion here.
+The remainder of the cultural resource inventories has produced few significant archaeological sites which merit further discussion here.
 In summary, most of the reported cultural resource sites occur in settings near permanent water and sometimes command a view of the surrounding terrain.